-- 16.1 Except as provided in Article 17, all positions shall be filled in accordance with this Article. - 16.2 (a) Department heads wishing to offer teaching to doctoral students or postdoctoral fellows must first contact the Dean to ascertain their allocation of such positions within the Faculty's limit of seventeen percent (17%) (see Article 17.2). - (b) Hiring of doctoral students and postdoctoral fellows under the provisions of Article 17, and of Visiting Scholars under the provisions of Article 16.3 (f), will be undertaken before Article 16.3 (d). - 16.3 (a) Where a vacancy is posted and an applicant meets the incumbency criterion in Article 16.4 (a), the course shall be offered to the incumbent. - (b) Where two (2) or more applicants have incumbency rights under Article 16.4 (a) and (b), the more senior employee shall be offered the course. - (c) Where there are no incumbents, the Employer shall consider qualified members with seniority as outlined in Article 16.5 provided they have applied to that course in accordance with Article 15.3, before non-members.
+16.1 Except as provided in Article 17, all positions shall be filled in accordance with this article.

+- 16.2 (a) Department heads wishing to offer teaching to doctoral students or postdoctoral fellows must first contact the Dean to ascertain their allocation of such positions within the Faculty's limit of 17% (see Article 17.2). - (b) Hiring of doctoral students and post-doctoral fellows under the provisions of Article 17, and of Visiting Scholars under the provisions of Article 16.3 (f), will be undertaken before Article 16.3 (d). - 16.3 (a) Where a vacancy is posted and an applicant meets the incumbency criterion in Article 16.4 (a), the course shall be offered to the incumbent. - (b) Where two (2) or more applicants have incumbency rights under Article 16.4(a) and (b), the more senior employee shall be offered the course. - (c) Where there are no incumbents, the Employer shall consider qualified members with seniority as outlined in Article 16.5 provided they have applied to that course in accordance with Article 15.3, before non-members.
 For the purposes of this Article, qualifications shall mean a candidate's academic and professional qualifications and skills, teaching competence and other relevant experience.
-When there are two (2) or more qualified members and the qualifications of the candidates are relatively equal, the candidate with the greatest seniority shall be appointed.
-In the event that two or more qualified members hold relatively equal qualifications and the members hold an equal number of seniority points, the Academic Department Head shall appoint a candidate.

-- (d) Employees shall be contacted indicating all of the courses for which they are the most senior incumbent and/or qualified member with the most seniority.
+When there are two or more qualified members and the qualifications of the candidates are relatively equal, the candidate with the greatest seniority shall be appointed.
+In the event that two or more qualified members hold relatively equal qualifications and the members hold an equal number of seniority points, the Academic Department Head shall appoint a candidate. - (d) Employees shall be contacted indicating all of the courses for which they are the most senior incumbent and/or qualified member with the most seniority.
 If the course has multiple sections, the most senior incumbent should be offered all sections.
-If the number of courses offered is over the allowed limit of two (2) credits in the fall/winter terms or will put an employee over the three (3) credit limit for the academic year, the employee shall be asked to choose which courses and sections they will teach. - (e) Where there are no incumbents or qualified members with seniority rights willing to teach the course, the hiring is open to outside applicants.
+If the number of courses offered is over the allowed limit of 2 credits in the fall/winter terms or will put an employee over the 3 credit limit for the academic year, the employee shall be asked to choose which courses and sections they will teach. - (e) Where there are no incumbents or qualified members with seniority rights, the hiring is open to outside applicants.
 The best available candidate shall be appointed, taking into account the candidates' academic and professional qualifications, skill, teaching competence and other relevant experience. - (f) Where a person who has been appointed as a Visiting Scholar is available to teach a course, the Employer may offer the position to that person without a competition.
-The Employer will advise the Union when a course is assigned pursuant to this Article.
-Where a Visiting Scholar is assigned to a course for which at least one (1) employee has incumbency and is displaced by such an appointment, the employee who is the most senior incumbent shall be offered another available position for which they are qualified and most senior.
-If no such position is available, the employee will be credited with seniority for that course.
+Where a Visiting Scholar is assigned to a course for which at least one employee has incumbency and is displaced by such an appointment, the employee who is the most senior incumbent shall be offered another available position for which they are qualified and most senior.
+If no such position is available, the employee will be credited with the seniority point for that course.